 The PDS4 Information Model [1] defines a base class for each of these four structures: Array, Table\Base, Parsable\Byte\Stream, and Encoded\Byte\Stream.
 A base class is a generic definition that can be built upon to form more specific definitions, without losing the basic features of the class.
-For instance, the Array base class is used to form the more specific Array\2D class and from that the Array 2D Image class.
+For instance, the Array base class is used to form the more specific Array\2D class and from that the Array\2D\Image class.

-4.2.2 Policy on Formats for Science Data, Supplemental Data, and Documentation described, and not reliant on specific software, because that software may be unavailable in the future.
+4.2.2 Policy on Formats for Science Data, Supplemental Data, and Documentation

+The above four structures cover all types of products in a PDS archive.
+There are further restrictions on science data products, also called observational products.
+The general philosophy is that in order to preserve data for the long term, formats must be as simple as possible, well-described, and not reliant on specific software, because that software may be unavailable in the future.
 PDS recognizes that the goal of preservation is often in conflict with another PDS goal, which is to make the data easily available to the science community today.
 To meet this need PDS allows copies of data to be archived in supplemental formats.
 PDS also provides tools that transform products from archive-quality formats to various other formats currently popular with users.